-We’re good at sustainability.
-We should be.
-We’ve been doing it for years.
-We see economy and ecology as one thing.
-If the green stuff you’re doing is costing money then you’re doing it wrong.
-We measure the benefit of the work we do in environmental terms (we’ve saved shed loads of carbon, tankers full of water and mountains of raw materials) and in financial terms.
-At the last count we had saved our clients over £120,000,000 from the environmental work we’ve done with them.
-We were first.
-Mark tried to introduce Plan A in 2000 when working for Asda.
+I tried to introduce Plan A in 2000 when working for Asda.
 Too revolutionary, too early.
-Mark set up the UK’s first green business club in 1992, ran the UK’s first supply-chain environmental programme in 1996, delivered a project that linked quality and environment that received plaudits from HRH Prince Charles, was an early player in the Ethical Trading Initiative, and is an alumni of the University of Cambridge Programme for Industry.
-He fronts-up the RSA’s Great Recovery events and is a global speaker on environmental issues.
-Mark has worked with RS Components, GAP, Mars, Kyocera, Orangebox, Unilever, Indesit, Samsung, Amazon, Hiut Denim, the RSA, P&G on environmental projects.
+I set up the UK’s first green business club in 1992, ran the UK’s first supply-chain environmental programme in 1996, delivered a project that linked quality and environment that received plaudits from HRH Prince Charles, was an early player in the Ethical Trading Initiative, and am an alumni of the University of Cambridge Programme for Industry.
+I have worked with Amazon, John Lewis, Samsung, Unilever, P&G, Thorntons, Innocent, Kyocera, Orangebox and the RSA on sustainability projects.

 With galloping population growth, the “bourgeoisification” of the world population and the strategic challenges of resource supply we have to change what we do and how we do it.
 This isn’t about austerity.
 It’s about getting more value with less input.
 This is good for business.
 This is good for us.